Karaoke: On computers and the Internet

 Electronic music production has made distribution of instrumental 'stems' simple.

 Since 2003, much software has been released for hosting karaoke shows and playing karaoke songs on a personal computer.
 Instead of having to carry around hundreds of CD-Gs or LaserDiscs, karaoke jockeys can rip their entire libraries onto their hard drives and play the songs and lyrics from the computer.
 Additionally, new software permits singers to sing and listen to one another over the Internet.
 Karaoke devices in the 2000s saw a shift towards the use of hard drives to store large collections of karaoke tracks and touch screen devices that allows users to select their songs.
 This trend was driven by the declining cost of hard drive storage and improvement in touchscreen technology in the consumer space.
 In 2005, Freeware Karaoke software from Thailand on Windows "All In One Karaoke Player" Version 2.0 has released It can play all MIDI Karaoke file (.MID, .KAR, .RMS etc.), Video Karaoke file (VCD, MP4, DVD, MPG, DAT, WMV) and Audio Karaoke file (MP3, OGG+HotBeat).

 In 2006, first released of eXtreme Karaoke is a paid software by bank transfer pay 500 THB and send to E-mail for activate license key and also can play same with All In One Karaoke Player. and in 2008 eXtreme Karaoke changed from License file to HardLock (USB Dongle) the price is 2,000 THB for software.
 In 2006, Recisio was founded as a downloadable karaoke software.

 In 2010, a new concept of home karaoke system through the use of live streaming from a cloud server emerged.
-The earliest cloud based streaming device, KaraOK!, was released by StarHub on 14 January 2010, licensing songs from RIMMS.
+The earliest cloud based streaming device, Starbox, was released by Starbox KOD on 14 January 2010.
 The use of cloud streaming allows for smaller devices with over the air updates compared to costly and bulky hard drive-based systems.
 Recisio transitioned into Karafun, an online subscription based system in 2011.
 In 2015, Singa (karaoke) was launched, providing karaoke for Android and iOS mobile devices, in addition to a web browser product for a subscription fee.
 Other similar service providers include Smule and Starmaker.

 In August 2017, ROXI home music system launched in the UK, and later that year in the US, providing on-demand music streaming and a karaoke singalong feature called Sing with the Stars.
 ROXI matches songs in its cloud based licensed music streaming catalogue to a lyrics database to provide real time scrolling on-screen lyrics.
 The music system also uses a hand-held Wii style point and click controller with built-in microphone allowing users to select and sing along to thousands of songs from its catalogue.

 In July 2023, YouTube channel Sing King Karaoke reached 11 million subscribers, making it the largest karaoke channel on the platform.